flatironinstitute/SemiAutomaticLineageConstruction/RegisterImages/README.txt

     -l path and name format for label images (klb or tif) - if file not found will look for corrected version -i path and name format for raw images (klb)
-    -o path of for output - but if not found will use the path to the label images -t name of transform file - needs to be json (see matlab code ConvertTransformsToJson.m to convert .mat to .json) -s start frame
+    -o path of for output - but if not found will use the path to the label images -t name of transform file - needs to be json (see matlab code ConvertTransformsToJson.m to convert .mat to .json) and should be in the label path directory
+    -s start frame
     -e end frame